asllop/AppOS/README.md

 - Core for bigger Kernels / Operating Systems
 - Learning about OS development

-Designed to be small but scalable and modular, it could fit on a 8-bit microcontroller as well as on a full featured computer.
+Designed to be small but scalable and modular, it could fit in a 8-bit microcontroller as well as in a full featured computer.
 It's based on a super lightweight core, around which is possible to add multiple modules independently, making it highly customizable.

 AppOS is multiplatform and designed to be easily ported.
 Currently supported platforms are: